 The Oley Valley Library Committee began in 2009 with the goal of establishing a branch of the Berks County Library System right here in the valley.
 A dedicated group of volunteers leapt into this mission with a clear vision, knowing that the entire community would benefit from a public library.

-Indeed, since the doors opened last September, the Oley Valley Library has been everything the team imagined: a gathering place, a technology site, a learning spot, a place to connect.
+Indeed, since the doors opened seven years ago, the Oley Valley Library has been everything the team imagined: a gathering place, a technology site, a learning spot, a place to connect.
 The library has hosted programs for preschoolers, teens, knitters, readers, genealogists, artists, writers, and more.
 There is so much potential as this hub of activity and resources gains momentum in the valley.

 As exciting as all this is, progress on the second part of the library mission screeched to a halt as the County Library system considers how to share the 2.2 million dollars of state and county allocation across the county.
 At present, our area is the largest gap in the geographic library service area.
 At present, ours is the only school district that does not have a community library within its service area.
 At present, our application to the system is held to a set of rules that very few of the current branches actively meet.
 It is patently unfair, yet, our tax dollars are included in the 2.2 million dollar library allocation!